catalyzeio/paas-cli-reference/combined_docs.md

 catalyze sites show mywebsite.com
 ```

-# SSL
+# Sites

-The `ssl` command offers access to subcommands that deal with SSL certificates.
-You cannot run the SSL command directly but must call a subcommand.
+The `sites` command gives access to hostname and SSL certificate usage for public facing services. `sites` are different from `certs` in that `sites` use an instance of a `cert` and are associated with a single service. `certs` can be used by multiple sites.
+The sites command can not be run directly but has sub commands.

 # SSL Resolve